Glenn W. Turner: Legacy

 Turner died in his home in Lake Mary, Florida, in 2020.
 Columnist Helaine Olen noted that despite having been "all but omnipresent in American life", at the peak of his success, his death met with almost no media or public attention.

-Roger Roy writes that of the "untold number" of former Koscot and Dare to be Great believers, "most seem anxious to forget the Koscot heydays, and some seem embarrassed by their association with Turner".
+Orlando Sentinel columnist Roger Roy wrote that, of the "untold number" of former Koscot and Dare to be Great believers, "most seem anxious to forget the Koscot heydays, and some seem embarrassed by their association with Turner".